Members Info

 Match Day Official

-If you see any trouble... be cool but sort it out
+If you see trouble... be cool but sort it out

-During the course of the match, in conjunction with their opponents Match Day Official, both shall deal with any “unsavoury behaviour”.
+During the course of the match, in conjunction with their opponents Match Day Official, both are required to deal with any “unsavoury behaviour”.

 The duties and responsibilities of this official should be in accordance with the AFL Kids First program philosophies.